 - Promotes a culture of research and exploration through coordinating Celebration of Student Excellence poster session and awarding students with demonstrated excellence in research through award ceremony.
 Builds capacity among faculty and academic departments with regard to engaging undergraduates in research and creative activities.

-The Academies— Civic Engagement, Entrepreneurship, Global Perspectives, Research Exploration, and Sustainability
+The Academies (also known as the Experiential Learning Network or ELN) — Civic Engagement, Entrepreneurship, Global Perspectives, Research Exploration, and Sustainability

 - Undergraduate blended in and out of class learning experiences